Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### All together

-For me the easiest way to have this all toguether is to create a simple script.
-You can also simply use KDE to edit the `.desktop` file of steam, and that will work just fine, but it will probably not survive updates.
+For me the easiest way to have this all together is to create a simple script.
+It is possible to simply edit the `.desktop` file of steam, but it will probably not survive updates.
+Additionally, this script will only start steam when the network is active.

 Keep in mind that KDE copies the file `/usr/share/applications/steam.desktop` to your home dir `/home/filipe/.local/share/applications/steam.desktop` with the modifications when editing manually.